A career where the laughter of children matters the most,

 Step 3 – Set Up An Audition

 If you think this looks like something you would like to try, then let us know via email or phone (912)-663-6320.
 We’ll review your resume, do a through background check and conduct a phone interview.
-Then setup a live auction and have you read through a few roles.
+Then setup a live audition and have you read through a few scenes.
 If everything looks good, we’ll schedule you for training.

 Step 4 – Sign Up & Participate In Initial Training

-You’ll next want to participate in our initial one week training course in Savannah, GA.
-Many of the concepts you’ll learn here can be applied to developing your own career.
+Once passing the audition, you’ll will need to take part in our initial two week training.
+One week is done online through video and Skype.
+The next week will take place either in Savannah, GA or your chosen location.
+Many of the concepts you’ll learn can be applied to developing your own career.
 Even if you don’t want to take the next step with the Story Ship, you’ll have learned things that can be applied to your future creative work.
-There is a $2,500 fee for the workshop and participants are responsible for their own travel, food and hotel expenses.
 Here is what we’ll cover:

 a.
-Learn A Show – You’ll learn one of our complete interactive animated performances and perform it multiple times for small audiences in various settings.
+Learn Two Shows – You’ll learn two of our complete interactive animated performances and perform it multiple times for small audiences in various settings.
 This process will allow you to get comfortable with the performance experience and see if you really enjoy what we do.
 Everything is not etched in stone though.
 We want you to be creative and make the shows your own.
 We invite you to experiment and put your own personal touch into the performances.

 b.
 Sales & Marketing – We’ll cover many aspects of sales and marketing with you including defining your region, setting up showcases, creating your client lists, direct mail campaign and promotional advertising.
 We even provide you templates for business cards, web site and brochures.